splunk/public-o11y-docs/gdi/collectd/collectd-hadoopjmx.md

 ## Requirements

-To activateJMX in Hadoop, add the following Java Virtual Machine (JVM) options to hadoop-env.sh and yarn-env.sh:
+To activate JMX in Hadoop, add the following Java Virtual Machine (JVM) options to hadoop-env.sh and yarn-env.sh:

 **hadoop-env.sh:**
 ```sh